JJediny/opg-salt-formula/docker-service/README.md

 The ecs service requires a bit more than just a compose file, so will use other aws salt modules to provision the required infrastructure for the service.

+The pillar data structure that drives the configuration for the ecs services maps directly to the associated salt module.
+See [pillar.example](pillar.example) for usage.

 ############################
 #legacy docs